samuelkerstell/project-portfolio-2/README.md

 # Technologies Used

-## Frameworks, Libaries & Progams Used
+## Frameworks, Libraries & Progams Used
   * Hover:css was used on the buttons to show a transition when hovered over.
-  * [Google Fonts](https://fonts.google.com) was used to import the 'Prompt' font in the style.css file which is used on all text of the website.
+  * [Google Fonts](https://fonts.google.com) was used to import the 'Lilita One' font in the style.css file which is used on all text of the website.
-  * [Font awesome](https://fontawesome.com) was used for the icons in the footer.
   * [Git](https://gitpod.io) was used for version control system to manage code changes, and the Gitpod terminal to commit those changes to Git and push them to GitHub.
   * [GitHub](https://github.com) was used to store the project code after being pushed from gitpod.
   * [compressor.io](https://compressor.io) was used to compress the background image.